VideoExpertsGroup/VXG.Media.SDK.iOS/README.md

-# Media Player SDK for iOS
+# VXG Media SDK for iOS

-THIS IS A TRIAL VERSION OF VXG MEDIA SDK FOR IOS.
-PLAYBACK IS LIMITED TO 2 MINS.

-READ MORE ABOUT VXG PLAYER SDK HERE: https://www.videoexpertsgroup.com/player-sdk/
+## Disclaimer
+This is a non-commercial version of VXG Media SDK for Android.
+Playback is limited to 2 mins.
+Commercial use and access to extra features requires a license.
+Please learn more at https://www.videoexpertsgroup.com/player-sdk/

+## About SDK
 SDK can be used for IPTV, iOS client of surveillance system, IP camera viewer, TV player, OTT clients and other kinds of applications with video playback.
 Source code of samples can be provided.

-Media Player SDK Features:
+## Media Player Features
    * Supported Network protocols: HTTP-HLS, RTSP, RTP, UDP (Multicast stream support), RTMP, MMS and others.
    * Supported file formats: AVI, 3GP, M4V, MP4, WMV, FLV, MPEG, MPG, MOV, RM, VOB, ASF, MKV, F4V, TRP, TS, TP and others.
    * Stream playback: Multicast/Unicast UDP, HTTP and HTTPS tunneling for RTSP.